-Abersteiner, AB and Kamenetsky, VS and Kamenetsky, MB and Goemann, K and Ehrig, K and Rodemann, T, Significance of halogens (F, Cl) in kimberlite melts: Insights from mineralogy and melt inclusions in the Roger pipe (Ekati, Canada), Chemical Geology: An International Journal ISSN 0009-2541 (In Press) [Refereed Article]
+Abersteiner, A and Kamenetsky, VS and Kamenetsky, M and Goemann, K and Ehrig, K and Rodemann, T, Significance of halogens (F, Cl) in kimberlite melts: insights from mineralogy and melt inclusions in the Roger pipe (Ekati, Canada), Chemical Geology, 478 pp. 148-163.
+ISSN 0009-2541 (2018) [Refereed Article]

 In order to examine the composition and evolution of the kimberlite melt prior to post-magmatic processes, we studied melt inclusions in olivine, Cr-spinel, monticellite and apatite.
 Primary multiphase melt inclusions in Cr-spinel, monticellite and apatite and secondary inclusions in olivine are shown to contain a diversity of daughter phases and compositions that are dominated by alkali/alkali-earth (Na, K, Ba, Sr)-enriched Ca-Mg-carbonates ± F, Na-K-chlorides and sulphates, phosphates ± REE, spinel, silicates (e.g. olivine, phlogopite, (clino)humite), and sulphides.
 Although alkali/alkali-earth- and halogen-bearing phases are abundant in melt inclusions, they are generally absent from the kimberlite groundmass, most likely due to ubiquitous effects of syn- and/or post-magmatic alteration (i.e. serpentinisation).